TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-addoreditvattaxidorponumber.md

   4. This will take the you back to the initial “Choose payment method” page.
   5. Select the check at the bottom to **save** changes.

 EA Customers can change the PO themselves in the EA Portal.
-The EA admin can also change the PO number on an invoice that is due to be issued.<br>
+The EA admin can also change the PO number on an invoice that is due to be issued.

-* Sign into [EA portal](ea.azure.com) as EA admin
+1. Sign into [EA portal](ea.azure.com) as EA admin<br>
-* Click on the **Usage Summary** option under Reports on the left hand navigation pane
+2. Click on the **Usage Summary** option under Reports on the left hand navigation pane<br>
-* Select the relevant quarter in the usage summary in which the overage usage accrued
+3. Select the relevant quarter in the usage summary in which the overage usage accrued<br>
-* Select edit beside the PO number on the top right hand side of the summary view.
+4. Select edit beside the PO number on the top right hand side of the summary view.<br>

 ## **Recommended Documents**